Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Summary of the main results

-We call the integrated current $J_{x\rightarrow y}(t)$ an {\it edge current}, as it is the flow along the edge $x\rightarrow y$ of the graph of possible transitions in the phase space $\mathcal{X}$; we call $x$ the {\it source} node and $y$ the target node of the edge current.
+We call $J_{x\rightarrow y}(t)$ an empirical, integrated {\it edge current}, as it is the flow along the edge $x\rightarrow y$ of the graph of possible transitions in the phase space $\mathcal{X}$; we call $x$ the {\it source} node and $y$ the target node of the edge current.
+Notice that, for convenience, we often speak of edge currents, tout court, and it should be understood that we consider empirical, integrated currents.
 Edge currents are the elementary currents of a Markov jump process.
-Indeed, empirical time-integrated currents $J$ can be expressed as a linear combination
+Indeed, empirical, time-integrated currents $J$ can be expressed as a linear combination